esoonko/Data-engineering-AI23/lectures/code/Lecture2/exercises/docker-compose/README.md

 ```BASH
 CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]
 ```
 ### For this task create the following services:
     - A dockerfile for python that creates an image that exposes the service on port 8000
     - A postgres server on postgres:alpine

+### Hint
+Look at the slides and how docker-compose.yml looks like there to see how a postgresql and frontend app is created.